1,000+ Opportunities

 Community First Fund Resources Community First Fund Product Sheet The Community First Fund is a $50 million revolving loan fund that provides direct support to community development financial institutions, community development loan funds, and state housing finance agencies serving Illinois and Wisconsin.

-Based on current listing details, eligibility includes: Nonprofit, non-depository lenders in Illinois and Wisconsin.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit, non-depository lenders in Illinois and Wisconsin.
+Confirm the full requirements in the official notice before applying.